This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 UCSF SCHOOL OF MEDICINE

 Established in 1864, the School of Medicine (SOM) is the oldest continuously operating medical school in the western states.
 Consistently ranked as one of the top five medical schools in the country, it operates facilities at eight major sites in the San Francisco Bay Area and Fresno.
-Led by Talmadge E. King, Jr., MD, Dean of the SOM and Vice Chancellor for Medical Affairs, SOM was ranked number one in NIH funding, receiving over $751M in total awards in 2022.
+Led by Talmadge E. King, Jr., MD, Dean of the SOM and Vice Chancellor for Medical Affairs, SOM was ranked number one in NIH funding, receiving $700M in total NIH funding in 2023.
 With 28 departments, eight organized research units and six interdisciplinary centers, medical school faculty and staff reach beyond the neighborhood to bring cutting-edge scientific research and complex clinical care to the nation and the world.
 Consistently ranked among the nation's top medical schools in NIH dollars awarded, the UCSF School of Medicine earns its greatest distinction from its outstanding faculty – among them are seven Nobel laureates, 12 Lasker awardees, six Shaw Prize holders, three Breakthrough Prize in Life Science awardees, 118 National Academy of Medicine members, 64 American Academy of Arts and Sciences members, 51 National Academy of Sciences members, 14 Royal Society members, 68 elected Fellows of the American Association for the Advancement of Science, and 17 Howard Hughes Medical Institute investigators.
-UCSF is the only medical school listed in the top 5 in the following categories by US News & World Report: research training; quality of primary care training; anesthesiology; internal medicine; obstetrics & gynecology; radiology; pediatrics; psychiatry; and surgery.

 UCSF SCHOOL OF PHARMACY

 Founded in 1872, the School of Pharmacy was the first college of pharmacy established in the west and the tenth in the US.
-It continues to be ranked as the best Doctor of Pharmacy degree program in the nation by US News and World Report and has been the largest school of pharmacy recipient of NIH research funding every year since 1979 (with over $40M in 2022).
-The UCSF School of Pharmacy is led by Kathy Giacomini, BS Pharm, PhD, and houses three departments (Bioengineering and Therapeutic Sciences, Clinical Pharmacy, and Pharmaceutical Chemistry) that collectively work to improve the health of people everywhere through leading therapeutics-related research, education, and patient care, and public and professional service.
+It continues to be ranked as the best Doctor of Pharmacy degree program in the nation by US News and World Report and has been the largest school of pharmacy recipient of NIH research funding every year since 1979 (with over $37M in 2023).
+The UCSF School of Pharmacy is led by Dean Kathy Giacomini, BS Pharm, PhD, and houses three departments (Bioengineering and Therapeutic Sciences, Clinical Pharmacy, and Pharmaceutical Chemistry) that collectively work to improve the health of people everywhere through leading therapeutics-related research, education, and patient care, and public and professional service.
+The School of Pharmacy is also home to the Quantitative Biosciences Institute (QBI), led by Dr. Nevan Krogan.
+QBI fosters collaborations across the biomedical and the physical sciences, seeking quantitative methods to address pressing problems in biology and biomedicine.
 The School of Pharmacy was the first to train pharmacists as clinical health care providers who specialize in a patient's comprehensive drug therapy and management.
 The School of Pharmacy administers the California Poison Control System and responds to approximately 600,000 poisoning inquiries each year, saving $30 million annually in medical treatment costs.

 UCSF SCHOOL OF DENTISTRY

-Founded in 1881, the UCSF School of Dentistry is one of the preeminent oral and craniofacial research enterprises in the world.
-It has ranked as a top US dental school in research funding from the National Institutes of Health for over 25 years; it received $24M in NIH-funding in 2022.
+Founded in 1881, the UCSF School of Dentistry student dentists, residents and faculty handle over 120,000 patient visits a year in their comprehensive UCSF Dental Center, and their students staff numerous community-based externship sites.
+It has ranked as a top US dental school in research funding from the National Institutes of Health for over 25 years; it received $27M in NIH-funding in 2023.
 It is also the home to several leading translational research programs exemplified by the multidisciplinary research centers in Sjögren’s syndrome, oral health disparities (Center to Address Children's Oral Health Disparities or CAN DO), and oral HIV/AIDS (OHARA), and is the administrative home of the UCSF Healthforce Center for Research and Leadership Development.
-The school is led by Dr. Michael Reddy, DMD, DMSc, and is comprised of four academic departments -- Orofacial Sciences, Oral and Maxillofacial Surgery, Preventive and Restorative Dentistry, and Cell and Tissue Biology -- and employs approximately 593 faculty members, including three members of the Institute of Medicine and one member of the National Academy of Sciences.
+The school is led by Dean Michael Reddy, DMD, DMSc, and is comprised of four academic departments -- Orofacial Sciences, Oral and Maxillofacial Surgery, Preventive and Restorative Dentistry, and Cell and Tissue Biology -- and employs approximately 593 faculty members, including three members of the Institute of Medicine and one member of the National Academy of Sciences.

 UCSF SCHOOL OF NURSING